langsci/langscibook/README.md

-oldstylenumbers | | Global option for old style ("lowercase", "medieval") numerals within the scope of serif \textsc and \scshape openreview | | switch to open review mode output | **book** \| inprep \| paper \| guidelines \| cover \| coverbodsc\| coverbodhc \| covercreatespace | different output formats series | sidl \| __eotms__ \| ... | the series code (see series.def for a list of abbreviations) showindex | | show index commands on margin smallfont | | use 10pt as fontsize
+oldstylenumbers | | Global option for old style ("lowercase", "medieval") numerals within the scope of serif \textsc and \scshape openreview | | switch to open review mode output | **book** \| inprep \| paper \| guidelines \| cover \| coverbodsc\| coverbodhc \| covercreatespace | different output formats proofs | | show line numbers in the margin of the output PDF series | sidl \| __eotms__ \| ... | the series code (see series.def for a list of abbreviations) showindex | | show index commands on margin smallfont | | use 10pt as fontsize